 Having said this, there are also some good things about Ole Nydahl and his Diamond Way Buddhism:

-- it is not too difficult to leave the group (though similar to NKT, going to other Buddhist teachers, centers or Buddhist traditions is seen as something to be avoided, and Nydahl and his followers also share an attitude of sectarianism with Kelsang Gyatso and his followers)
+- it is not too difficult to leave the group – though similar to NKT, going to other Buddhist teachers, Buddhist centers or Buddhist traditions is strongly discouraged, seen as a grave fault and a threat to the lineage … similar to NKT, Nydahl and his followers share the same attitude of sectarianism with Kelsang Gyatso and his followers

 - those who left the group are not damaged too much, but report that mainly there has been benefit for them and they can continue under good teachers outside of Diamond Way very easily